LSLeary/lsfws/README.md

 This repository provides a simple wrapper around a chosen browser that will open local files through a local static file web server, which the nixos module provides by setting certain `services.httpd` options.
-The wrapper has a .desktop file, so it can be used with xdg-open.
+The wrapper has a `.desktop` file, so it can be used in `xdg-open` associations.

 ## Usage
-Clone this repository, then add the provided module to your configuration.nix imports and configure lsfws through the provided `programs.lsfws` options.
+Clone this repository, then add the provided module to your `configuration.nix` imports and configure `lsfws` through the provided `programs.lsfws` options.
 E.g.

 ```nix
 { config, pkgs, ... }: